specious/specious.github.io/README.md

 pnpm build
 ```

-You can start a watch process over the source files:
+Even better, you can start a watch process over the source files:

 ```
 pnpm watch
 ```

-`index.html` will automatially be rebuilt every time a change is detected in a source file.
+Now `index.html` will automatially be rebuilt every time a change is detected in a source file.

 ## Really getting into it?

-Look at the `gulpfile`.
+Start by looking at the build system in `gulpfile.js`.

 ## Caveats

 - Font glyph pruning only works on TTF source fonts, but it outputs a WOFF version of the pruned font alongside the pruned TTF

+## Reducing the size of the produced index.html

+### Fonts

+TrueType fonts contain [required and optional](https://developer.apple.com/fonts/TrueType-Reference-Manual/RM06/Chap6.html) tables.
+Use a tool like [ftCLI](https://github.com/ftCLI/ftCLI) to remove optional tables from the source font files.

+### Images

+- Optimize SVGs with a tool like [svgo](https://github.com/svg/svgo) or by hand.
+Read the [docs](https://www.w3.org/TR/svg-paths/#Introduction).
+- Optimize PNG files with [optipng](http://optipng.sourceforge.net) or [pngcrush](https://pmt.sourceforge.io/pngcrush/).
+- Optimize JPG files with [jpegoptim](https://github.com/tjko/jpegoptim).

 ## License